 Dr Paul Thompson PhD

-I have been at the University of Birmingham since September 2009, and I am the Director of the Centre for Corpus Research.
-May until September 2015, I am also the Acting Head of Department.
+I have been at the University of Birmingham since September 2009, and I am the Deputy Director of the Centre for Corpus Research.
+I am a corpus linguist with particular interest in specialised discourses, and I have a background in ELT and EAP.

 - PhD in Applied Linguistics, Reading